sailfish009/openstructure/modules/doc/intro-02.rst

 The other way to visualize a 3-dimensional map is by showing one 2-dimensional density slice at a time, allowing the user to move through the slices.
-In OpenStructure this is achieved using a DataViewer :doc:`gui/image-viewer`).
+In OpenStructure this is achieved using a DataViewer).
 A DataViewer showing the filtered map is created using the following command:

 .. code-block:: python